Birds Korea's Bird News May 2004:

 12 days of great birding, and approximately 230 species logged..., and we have been promised a number of "great" images (including some close-up Japanese Night Heron photos) to supplement the text reports which we will be posting as soon as possible.

-May 06 Dongjin, Mangyeung (Saemangeum) and Geum estuaries.
+Mangyeung (Saemangeum) and Geum estuaries, May 6

 Excellent views of many shorebirds in the early morning included the highlight of the trip for some: 3 Spoonbilled Sandpiper, and probably 3 Nordmann's Greenshank; while lunchtime at the Geum produced a breeding-plumaged Long-billed Dowitcher, and a distant Nordmann's.